9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 ## Data Types

+Python is a versatile and powerful programming language that offers a wide range of built-in data types to help you store and manipulate information.
+Understanding these data types is crucial for writing effective Python code, as they determine how values can be stored, processed, and interacted with in your programs.
+In this section, we will discuss some of the most commonly used data types in Python, including strings, integers, and floats, and explore their properties and use cases through examples.

+Now, let's dive into each of these data types in more detail:

 ### Strings

 In Python, a string is a sequence of characters.
 Strings are used to represent text data, and can be created using either single or double quotes.
 Here is an example: